towaquimbayo/Ora/README.md

 # Ora

 ![Ora Thumbnail](screenshots/ora-thumbnail.jpg)
-AI-powered time management web application designed to help students organize their tasks, such as assignments, labs, quizzes, exams, and other homework-related materials for their courses.
+AI-powered time-management web application designed to help students organize their tasks, such as assignments, labs, quizzes, exams, and other homework-related materials for their courses.
 The app enhances students' time management by analyzing schedules, assignment deadlines, and personal preferences to create personalized task lists and schedules.
 Ora aims to boost productivity and reduce stress by automatically prioritizing tasks based on course credits, task weight, and deadlines.

 For details on the OpenAI features we created, visit our separate GitHub repository [_here_](https://github.com/abhishekchouhannk/qds2024-ai-api).